Planimal-Info/site-capstone/planning/project_plan.md

 List all the pages and screens in the app.
 Include wireframes for at least 3 of them.

 - / (home page)
-- /:search-term (input value of serch term)
+- /search/:search-term (input value of serch term)
 - /login
 - /register
-- /image/:imageId (with description of plant/animal and posts)
 - /upload
 - /feed
 - /profile
+- /admin

 [![SF3 Wireframe](https://github.com/Planimal-Info/site-capstone/blob/main/planning/sf3-wireframes.png)](https://www.figma.com/file/vaB5YDrFhAHKKJcsnYlLOn/SF3---Capstone-Wireframe?node-id=0%3A1)
 *vertical scrolling in Preview for Search Results, Feed and Profile